VARL Logo

 Recovery to reference ecosystem levels.
 Microbial diversity restored.
 Root network depth tripled.

 Self-sustaining fertility.
 Carbon-negative.
 Chemical inputs eliminated.
-Yield exceeds pre-degradation levels.
+Yield exceeding pre-degradation levels.

 Healthier Animals.
 Smarter Systems.